CAB-Omelette/team-omelette/readme.md

 - [x] Able to view a list of all chefs who have profiles on omelette

-- [ ] Able to click a link and view a specific chef's full profile
+- [x] Able to click a link and view a specific chef's full profile

 VIEW ALL RESTAURANTS PAGE

 - [x] Able to view a list of all restaurants who have profiles on omelette

-- [ ] Able to click a link and view a specific restaurants's full profile
+- [x] Able to click a link and view a specific restaurants's full profile

 VIEW ALL JOB POSTINGS

-- [ ] Able to view a list of all jobs posted from restaurants
+- [x] Able to view a list of all jobs posted from restaurants

+- [ ] Able to view what restaurant posted the job

-- [ ] Able to click a link and view more details of a specific job posting
+- [x] Able to click a link and view more details of a specific job posting

 - [ ] Able to view a google map with markers for all jobs in a certain area